toa-io/toa/libraries/comq/readme.md

 > If incoming message doesn't have a `replyTo` property, an exception is thrown without
 > calling `producer`.

-> `replyTo` queue is not asserted, therefore a Request message with `replyTo` referring to a
-> non-existent queue will cause an exception.

 ### Example

 ```javascript